eyedeekay/i2p-browser-for-cheaters/README.md

 I don't change the NoScript configuration and frankly, I find Firefox in general a little complicated and hard to configure.
 There is plenty I could have missed.
 I made this because I needed something like it and didn't particularly like the other options.
 Mostly that they were based on old versions of TorBrowser.
-Which makes me nervous about the config file I pulled.
-This is, at best, a short term solution in early development for now.
+~~Which makes me nervous about the config file I pulled~~.
+Thank goodness for constructive criticism and peer-review.
+The new sysprefs.js merely sets the i2p proxy and relies on TorButton to fix the remaining settings.
+This should make the browser even less unique to the user.

 For more details about the issues being addressed in this browser, please see: https://forums.whonix.org/t/i2p-integration/